SMerrony/mvemg/UserGuide.md

 > HElp - display a 1-screen summary of available commands.

 #### RE ####
-> REset the system - not yet implemented.
+> REset the system to near-start-up state, attached devices are left attached (but reset)

 #### SS ####
 > Single-Step one instruction from the PC.